bastionex-india/go-ethereum/cmd/clef/README.md

 * Geth todos
     - The signer should pass the `Origin` header as call-info to the UI.
 As of right now, the way that info about the request is put together is a bit of a hack into the HTTP server.
 This could probably be greatly improved.
-    - Relay: Geth should be started in `geth --signer localhost:8550`.
+    - Relay: Geth should be started in `gec --signer localhost:8550`.
     - Currently, the Geth APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
 This type is 20 `bytes`, and is incapable of carrying checksum information.
 The signer uses `common.MixedcaseAddress`, which retains the original input.
     - The Geth API should switch to use the same type, and relay `to`-account verbatim to the external API.
 * [x] Storage